typecho/typecho/README.md

 #### Download
 http://typecho.org/download

+#### Tips
-#### Tips:This branch is only suitable for sites with TLS encryption
+This branch is only suitable for sites with TLS encryption